 If you'd like to run a Mobile or Intercom Messenger survey in many languages, you will also need to create those surveys separately (one survey per language).

 Run surveys in RTL languages with Custom CSS

 For right-to-left (RTL) languages, it is possible to change the direction of the text using our Custom CSS feature for some of the survey types.

 Learn how to use Survicate surveys to increase your response rate.
 Create a survey for Emails and your website to reach more contacts!

 Connect your Survicate account with your business systems and update the subscriber profiles with survey responses you receive using our native integrations.

-📞 If you have any questions about Multilingual surveys - feel free to reach out to our team via chat or email: firstname.lastname@example.org.
+📞 If you have questions about multilingual surveys, feel free to contact our team via chat or email: email@example.com.